 Mark Hampton was a famous 20th century Interior Designer to the American elite, including the likes of President and Mrs. George Bush and Estee Lauder.
 He was best known for creating rooms that were comfortable and inviting.
-Mr. Hampton said that of all the decorating and remodeling projects a person undertakes in their lifetime, the bathroom is the most taxing because bathrooms “provide a place for private pampering, for a sybaritic mood that might otherwise be frowned upon.
-Hidden from the scrutiny of others, these rooms are secret havens of self-absorption”
+Mr. Hampton said that of all the decorating and remodeling projects a person undertakes in their lifetime, the bathroom is the most taxing because bathrooms “provide a place for private pampering, hidden from the scrutiny of others, these rooms are secret havens of self-absorption”

-Do you daydream about a “Spa Day”, a place you can escape to and be pampered for an hour, four, or six?
-IRL (in real life) how often does this happen?
-Consider this for a moment: take that money earmarked for a spa day and instead spend it on things to create your own Bathing Ritual Basket.
-Tuck that basket of goodies away in a closet, and then once a week pull out that basket, lock the bathroom door and a Secret Hour of Self-Absorption in your own home.
+Consider this for a moment - use money that you've earmarked for a once or twice a year "spa day" and instead spend it on things to create your own Bathing Ritual Basket.
+Tuck that basket of goodies away in a closet, and then once a week pull out that basket, lock the bathroom door and enjoy a Secret Hour of Self-Absorption in your own home.

-You do not need persmission or a special occasion to take care of you, or to treat yourself.
+You don't need persmission or a special occasion to take care of you, or to treat yourself.
 All you need is a promise to yourself to recharge your own battery.
 Maybe a bathing oasis for you is three times a week, or maybe it's just once a month.
-But schedule it; just as you schedule your routine dental cleaning and mamogram.
-Self care is a commitment to taking care of you so that you have the energy to take care of all the people and things that are relying on you.
+But schedule it, just as you schedule your routine dental cleaning and mamogram.
+Self care is healthcare and a commitment to taking care of you so that you have the energy to take care of all the people and things that are relying on you.

 Bathing Ritual Basket Things To Consider: